HY-UDBMS/AU-Join/README.md

 ## Environment

-You will need at least JRE version 8 to run this program.
+This software is developed by JAVA.
+You only need at least JRE version 8 to run this program.

-If you want to develop AU-Join, you should have at least JDK 8 installed, an IDE/editor with Kotlin language support, as well as Maven for restoring dependencies.
-(Shortcut: install JDK and IntelliJ 😉)

-Download the IntelliJ Community version here: https://www.jetbrains.com/idea/download/#section=windows
+But if you want to modfiy the codes of AU-Join, you should have at least JDK 8 installed, an IDE/editor with Kotlin language support, as well as Maven for restoring dependencies.
+(Shortcut: install JDK and IntelliJ 😉) Download the IntelliJ Community version here: https://www.jetbrains.com/idea/download/#section=windows

 ## Usage

 This program consists of two parts: `AU-Join` for similarity join and `AU-Esti` for estimating the best overlap constraint.
+The purpose of `AU-Join` is to perform the unified join and  `AU-Esti` implements the sampling alroithms to select the best overlapping thresholds.

 To get help, run `./AU-Join --help` or `./AU-Esti --help`.

 ##### AU-Join Usage